 Now that someone has clicked through to your blog post, your job is not done.
 It's just beginning.

-The traffic to your post now has either come from a click-through from social or search, or it has come from someone visiting through your blog listing page.
-In both of these cases, the prime point of engagement is now the introduction.
+Regardless of whether the traffic to your post has come from a social media post, search, or somewhere else entirely, the prime point of engagement is now the introduction.

 And the introduction's purpose is also singular: sell the read.

 Just as your title and meta description must sell the click, the introduction must sell the read.
 If your introduction is boring, people are going to bounce.
 They may skim.
 But, they for sure aren't going to be engaged with your content.